Divyasreep/myfirstproject/README.md

 # myfirstproject
-This i my first project in github
+This i my first project in github application.